 We get it.
 You should use hashtags.
 There are a billion and one blog posts on the subject, and — while they all provide valuable information — no one wants (or needs) to read another post about why you should be using hashtags.
-What we DO need to know is how to use hashtags to get more followers and boost engagement because hashtags can actually be your secret weapon to be MORE successful on social media with LESS work.
+What we DO need to know are the hashtag secrets to get more followers and boost engagement.
+Why?
+Because hashtags can actually be your secret weapon to be MORE successful on social media with LESS work.

 1. You don’t need to hashtag single words.